-Led by Will Hitchcock, the William W. Corcoran Professor of History at the University, GAGE will convene a coalition of faculty and students drawn from politics, history, sociology, law, education, religious studies and other related fields.
-This team of scholars will work together to examine the United States from a global perspective, exploring the reciprocal impact between this nation and the wider world.
+Led by Will Hitchcock, the William W. Corcoran Professor of History at the University, GAGE convenes a coalition of faculty and students drawn from politics, history, sociology, law, education, religious studies and other related fields.
+This team of scholars works together to examine the United States from a global perspective, exploring the reciprocal impact between this nation and the wider world.

 The University of Virginia has long placed global engagement at the core of its mission.
-GAGE will expand upon that mission in four crucial ways.
-It will:
+GAGE expands upon that mission in four crucial ways.
+It serves to: